Kindergarten Readiness Skills

 She should identify all 10 colours, and use a variety of materials to create art.
 She should also participate in group music-making and dance/movement.
 She should use dramatic play and pretend roles.

 Many of the above skills are not recognized at home, but are easily identified by a teacher or other childcare provider.
-If you would like some added support for your child, please ask about our successful Butterfly program.
+If you would like some added support for your child, please ask about our successful Preschool Tutoring Program and Early Literacy Foundation Program.
 Our qualified teachers would love to help your children towards Kindergarten Readiness.